cowrie/cowrie/doc/elk/README.md

 * Refer to elastic's documentation about proper configuration of the system for the best elasticsearch's performance

-* You may avoid installing nginx for restricting access to the kibana by installing official elastic's plugin called "XPack" (https://www.elastic.co/products/x-pack)
+* You may avoid installing nginx for restricting access to the kibana by installing official elastic's plugin called "X-Pack" (https://www.elastic.co/products/x-pack)